NHSLeadership/nhsblocks/readme.txt

 10. Hero - a full screen width block, with optional single colour or image background and optional block of text to anchor the page and set clear purpose

 == Changelog ==
+= 1.2.1 =
+Hotfix to remove react error whenever hero blocks or dashboard panels were triggered.

 = 1.2 =
  * Upstream library changed to nhsuk v4
  * Promos and Panels amended to work with new nhsuk-card component